 Dare to serve A Wicked Thing Cocktail to your bourbon loving and tequila aficionado friends.
 If your friends react like mine, they will initially turn up their nose at such a proposition.
 But at first sip, their eyes will light up with surprising delight.

-To select the right tequila to pair with a bourbon, you’re going to want to choose something with stronger vanilla notes.
+To select the right tequila to pair with bourbon, you’re going to want to choose something with stronger vanilla notes.
 Anything else might leave you a bit dissatisfied with the results.

 A Wicked Thing Cocktail